 Thursday: Optional data management training.
 While optional, it’s such a fundamental topic that it’s generally taken by everyone.
 If the organization has R experts, they often attend just this day.

 Following week: Participants send their questions to the instructor via email or, if it gets complicated, phone, or Skype.
-There is no limit on asking course-specific questions (no charge), but they tend to fade out after a week or two.
+There is no limit on asking course-specific questions (no additional charge), but they tend to fade out after a week or two.